parasby/rosgw/src/README.md

 * address - the target gateway address to receive the specified topic.
 * publish - an array of the topic configuration to send to the target
 * publish.name - the topic name to send to the target
-* publish.messageType - the topic type to send to the target
+* publish.type - the topic type to send to the target
 * publish.compression - compression method : "cbor-raw", "cbor", "none"

 ### ADD Topic Subscribe API